jlfwong/speedscope/CONTRIBUTING.md

 Integration](https://prettier.io/docs/en/editors.html) page from Prettier's documentation for help with that.

-If you don't want to do that, you can run the autoformatter by running `npm run prettier`.
+If you don't want to do that, you can alternatively run the autoformatter by running `npm run prettier`.

+## Running tests

+All TypeScript tests are written use [Jest](https://jestjs.io/).
+To run the tests, run `npm run jest`.

 ## Contributing new features